 Kuala Lumpur Regional Centre of Arbitration

-The Kuala Lumpur Regional Centre for Arbitration was established in 1978 under the auspices of the Asian-African Legal Consultative Organisation (AALCO) - an inter-governmental organisation cooperating with and assisted by the Malaysian government.
+The Kuala Lumpur Regional Centre for Arbitration was established in 1978 under the auspices of the Asian-African Legal Consultative Organization (AALCO) - an inter-governmental organization cooperating with and assisted by the Malaysian government.

 Any dispute, controversy or claim arising out of or relating to a contract, or the breach, termination or invalidity shall be decided by arbitration in accordance with the Rules for Arbitration of the Kuala Lumpur Regional Centre for Arbitration.